modsLabs/MOD-CSS-2.0.2/README.md

 [![Javascript Badge](https://img.shields.io/badge/Single-file-informational?style=flat&logo=javascript&logoColor=yellow&color=1CA2F1)]()
 [![Javascript Badge](https://img.shields.io/badge/Lightweight-10kb-informational?style=flat&logo=javascript&logoColor=yellow&color=4AB197)]()

-MOD-CSS is a free utility-first CSS framework for front-end development.
+MOD-CSS is a free utility CSS framework for front-end development.
 It's can be used to design web page or any website.
 We support setting of Selector, breakpoints, flexgrid, states, any CSS properties.
-Also, we have our own preloader.
 It's very lightweight (only 10k), single file and only built with javascript.